lucaminudel/Objects-relationships-Coding-Dojo/README.md

 - invert the dependencies from the dashboard functions (On/Off status report and total cost to re-charge all the internal batteries) to the robot parts so that the robot parts have a dependency to the dashboard and not the opposite;
 - use a common interface and if needed the adapter pattern to abstract away differences between different robot parts;
 - pass the dashboard to the robot parts as a visitor in the visitor pattern; let each robot part take care of passing the dashboard to the robot parts directly composed/connected so that the responsibility of navigating the object graph moves from the dashboard functions into each robot part that compose/connects another robot part(s).

+As for the previous exercise, the list below contains all the feature requests to be implemented.
+Implement one feature request at a time, without anticipating the following ones.
+You are encouraged to write unit tests.
+Every feature request should only take few minutes to implement.
+For every new feature request take notes of the difficulties you encountered because of the design.

+**The problem:** We want to model different parts of a robot, compose them in different ways as the robot evolve, and have some features carried out by the composite of robot parts.